eamars/OpenTrickler-RP2040-Controller/README.md

 # OpenTrickler RP2040 Controller
 This repo is for the firmware that utilises the Raspberry Pi RP2040 micro controller OpenTrickler RP2040 Controller.

+Join our [discord server](https://discord.gg/ZhdThA2vrW) for help and development information.

 ## Get Started
 ### Use with mini 12864 display
 1. From the main menu, select "Start".